david50407/vue3-flip-toolkit/README.md

 ## Examples

-See examples in storybook or source of examples under `stories/`.
+See examples in storybook or source of examples under `storybook/stories/`.

-To launch storybook, run `npm run serve`.
+To launch storybook, run `npm run serve` in `storybook/`.

 ## Different to `react-flip-toolkit`